mondrasovic/knowledge_collection/books/the_alignment_problem.md

 > The whole trick is to know what variables to consider and then to know how to add.

 > The trouble with modern theories of behaviorism is not that they are wrong but that they could become true.

+> If the untrained infant's mind is to become an intelligent one, it must acquire both discipline and initiative.
+So far we have been considering only discipline.

+> If you're careful enough, nothing bad or good will ever happen to you.

+> When I'm caught between two evils, I generally like to take the one I've never tried.